tcnksm/gcli/README.md

 ## Usage

-`gcli` is single command-line application.
+`gcli` is a single command-line application.
 This application then takes subcommands.
-To check the all available commands,
+To check all available commands,

 ```bash
 $ gcli help